aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 The stack will deploy all needed resources like VPC, network devices, route tables, security groups, S3 buckets, IAM policies and roles, VPC endpoints and also create a new SageMaker studio domain, and a new user profile.

+The deployment takes about 25 minutes to complete.
 After deployment completes, you can see the full list of stack output values by running the following command in a terminal:
 ```bash
 aws cloudformation describe-stacks \
     --stack-name sagemaker-studio-demo \